Lesbos, Greece I 2015

 According to the International Organization for Migration, 3,771 people died in the Mediterranean in 2015, although that figure only reflects the bodies that have been recovered.
 On Lesbos, a tourist destination easily accessed by any European, the deaths occurred within the ten kilometres of sea separating its coast from Turkey.

-All these deaths could have been easily avoided if the will to do something existed within the European Union; but only a fraction of civil society was mobilized, and the main response of the authorities was to close EU borders and externalize control.
+All these deaths could have been easily avoided if there had been will to do so among European politicians; but only a fraction of civil society was mobilized, and the main response of the authorities was to close EU borders and externalize their control.